-The Bank of Spain is allowing any remaining pesetas to be exchanged for euros at its 15 branches throughout the country, or at its Madrid headquarters.
+The Bank of Spain has been allowing any remaining pesetas to be exchanged for euros at its 15 branches throughout the country, or at its Madrid headquarters.

-There are 16 coins and 50 bills that can be exchanged for euros, which must be dated after 1939.
+There are 16 coins and 50 bills that have been allowed to be exchanged for euros, dated after 1939.

-Any peseta coins or notes brought in for exchange must not be badly damaged to entitle the currency holder to an estimated equivalent value in euros.
+Any peseta coins or notes that have been brought in for exchange should not have been badly damaged to entitle the currency holder to an estimated equivalent value in euros.

-A small number of pesetas dated between 1936 and 1939 may also be accepted, if passed by an expert analysis verdict on the currency and whether they are commemorative pieces.
+A small number of pesetas dated between 1936 and 1939 have also been accepted, if passed by an expert analysis verdict on the currency and whether they are commemorative pieces.

 There are also some prominent editions that exist in the post-1939 era, including those issued in the 1940s with a portrait of the first governor of the Bank of Spain and a 5,000 peseta note of 1992, with a portrait of Christopher Columbus.

-Guidelines have been issued about how the pesetas must be presented, in terms of quantity, with minimum limits on what will be accepted for exchange in boxes or bags.
+Guidelines have been issued about how the pesetas should be presented, in terms of quantity, with minimum limits on what will be accepted for exchange in boxes or bags.

 - 500, 200 and 100 pesetas of 1,000 pieces